Will your computer boot without a graphics card installed?

 Can you even boot your computer without a graphics card installed?

-So, can you boot your PC without a graphics card?
+So, can a PC boot without a GPU?

 Short answer: Yes, but don’t expect to see anything on your monitor